Delray Beach History & Culture

-The town began as humbly as you could imagine, when one tiny shack was built in 1876 to serve as a shelter for shipwrecked sailors.
-Called the Orange Grove House of Refuge, it was mysteriously situated among orange trees, though no one knows who would have planted them.
-It’s as if the spirit of Florida had always been there, ready to welcome visitors.
-The intersection of beach and railroad led to rapid expansion in the early 20th century, and a community of artists, writers, and poets helped sustain it through the lean years of the Depression.
-Because the town never went bust, there are remarkably preserved buildings in art deco, mission, colonial, and bungalow styles, as well as typical Florida cottages.
-The city is still influenced strongly by its arts community, with a thriving visual arts scene, live theater, a history museum, Japanese gardens, and festivals and concerts throughout the year.
+This town began as humbly as you could imagine in 1876 when the United States Life Saving Service built a single shack to shelter shipwrecked sailors.
+Called the Orange Grove House of Refuge, it was situated among mysterious orange trees.
+No one knows who planted those citrus bearers, but it’s as if the spirit of Florida had always been there.
+The intersection of beach and railroad led to rapid expansion in the early 20th century, and a community of artists, writers, and poets helped sustain it through the Great Depression.
+Because the town never went bust, there are remarkably preserved buildings in Art Deco, Mission and Colonial Revival, and bungalow styles, plus your typical Florida cottages.
+Delray is still strongly influenced by its arts community, with a thriving visual arts scene, live theater, a history museum, Japanese gardens, festivals, and concerts.